brunafachinetti/TecBlog/README.md

 # TecBlog
-HTML/CSS course practicing files
+HTML/CSS course practicing exercise.

 I'm doing the #100DaysOfCode challenge and this is the first project.
-Just the appearance, not functional.
+Mock website, not functional.

-Follow me on Instagram @bruna_452
+Follow my coding journey on Instagram @bruna_452